charcones patio design concept

 Structural Integrity

-Andalusian courtyard furniture features solid construction, often using local woods like cypress or olive, or robust stone.
+Andalusian courtyard furniture features solid construction, often using local woods like cypress, olive, or teak.
 Visible joinery is a key design element, ensuring substantial construction built for long-term use in the Mediterranean climate.
 Proportions are scaled for human comfort, reflecting durability and timeless elegance through a simple, enduring design.

 White Lime Plaster